-As previously announced, through the geotechnical analysis that the Company has completed at the Underground Project, it elected to reduce the size of certain early stopes in a localized area where initial ramp-up ore is planned.
-This reduction in early stopes resulted in an increase to the cost estimates required to complete the ramp-up at the Underground Project and delayed the ramp-up process.
-The Company continues to advance its medium and longer-term mine planning analysis, including related costs and timing implications.
+The Company continues to advance its mine planning analysis, including related costs and timing implications.
 It is possible that the cost parameters may change over the course of the ramp-up and mine planning process for various reasons, including results relating to geotechnical analysis and further changes to the mine planning.
-If the Company requires additional funding in the future in light of revised cost projections, such funding may not be available on terms acceptable to the Company or at all.
+If the Company requires additional funding in the future in light of revised cost projections, such funding may not be available on terms favourable to the Company or at all.
 In the absence of any required financing, the Company may not be able to continue operations.